ave-llan/music-machine/api.md

 helper function that finds the result of adding a generic interval to a given pitch in the context of a key

-Optionally, exclude the intervalSize parameter and get back a function curried function with key and startPitch set as default.
+Optionally, exclude the intervalSize parameter and get back a curried function with the key and startPitch set as defaults.

 **Kind**: global function
 **Returns**: <code>String</code> &#124; <code>function</code> - the resulting pitch string, or if given only one argument,